+APPENDIX A (Template):

-APPENDIX A Template: Builders Code Reporting Procedures and Complaint Form for Unacceptable Behaviour
+Builders Code Reporting Procedures and Complaint Form for Unacceptable Behaviour

-The following procedures allow workers to report incidents/complaints of unacceptable behaviour (such as, but not limited to hazing, bullying, harassment, discrimination) to their employer.
-Additional resources and an explanation of legal duties can be found at www.worksafebc.com/bullying/ in BC or at https://nwthumanrights.ca/resources/ in the Northwest Territories and http://www.nhrt.ca/english/resources in Nunavut.
+The following procedures allow workers to report incidents/complaints of unacceptable behaviour (such as, but not limited to, hazing, harassment, bullying, and discrimination) to their employer.

+Additional resources and an explanation of legal duties can be found at worksafebc.com/bullying.